uriel1998/exercise_todoman/README.md

 date
 gnuplot

-TODO: Convert on input from 12 if checkbox marked
+TODO:

-test cronjob for reminders?
+Convert on input from 12hr if checkbox marked show_exercise test cronjob for reminders?